lonkaars/blog/posts/redpwn2021.md

 The only input we have control over is again a call to `gets();`

-Let's look at the dissassembly in gdb:
+Let's look at the disassembly in gdb:

 ```
 (gdb) disas main